About Nesta

 General principle: We will only keep any personal information that you provide to us for as long as is necessary to fulfil the purpose for which you gave us the information.
 We will securely delete information when it is no longer needed for that purpose, as explained in more detail below.

 Events: If you attend one of our events, we will use your information for the purpose of the event, and will only contact you for any other purpose if you have said we can.
-We will retain your personal information collected for the purpose of the event for 3 years for evaluation and business development purposes to help us understand our audience and reach, and to improve future events.
+We will retain your personal information collected for the purpose of the event for three years for evaluation and business development purposes to help us understand our audience and reach, and to improve future events.
 You can unsubscribe by clicking the link in our emails where indicated or emailing [email protected].
 Or you can update your contact preferences at any time.

-Purchases: If you buy a ticket for one of our events or purchase publications via this site or via Nesta’s Shopify Shop, we will also keep your information on our customer database and to tell you about future similar events or publications available for sale.
+Purchases: If you buy a ticket for one of our events or purchase publications via this site or via Nesta’s Shopify shop, we will also keep your information on our customer database and to tell you about future similar events or publications available for sale.
 If you do not wish us to contact you about future events or publications for sale please let us know by writing to us or emailing us at the contact details below.

-Consent: We keep records of consent, and any withdrawal of consent, on our files for as long as your personal information is being used in-line with that consent and for a period of 6 years after the consent is withdrawn (unless otherwise requested by you).
+Consent: We keep records of consent, and any withdrawal of consent, on our files for as long as your personal information is being used in-line with that consent and for a period of six years after the consent is withdrawn (unless otherwise requested by you).

-Job application details: If you apply for a job or send us a CV, we will keep your details on file for 6 months from the end of the recruitment process relevant to that vacancy.
+Job application details: If you apply for a job or send us a CV, we will keep your details on file for six months from the end of the recruitment process relevant to that vacancy.
 After that point, your application and/or CV will be securely destroyed.
-However, if you are successful in your application, then the information you provide during the application process will be retained by us as part of your employee file for the duration of your employment plus 6 years following the end of your employment.
+However, if you are successful in your application, then the information you provide during the application process will be retained by us as part of your employee file for the duration of your employment plus six years following the end of your employment.

-Other application details: If you tender to provide any services, or apply for funding or support, or enter one of our prizes, and you are successful, then we will keep your information for 6 years after the associated agreement has come to an end, or if the agreement was executed as a deed for 12 years after the agreement has come to an end.
+Other application details: If you tender to provide any services, or apply for funding or support, or enter one of our prizes, and you are successful, then we will keep your information for six years after the associated agreement has come to an end, or if the agreement was executed as a deed for 12 years after the agreement has come to an end.
 If the project or initiative has any external funding or support, we may need to retain your information for a longer period to fulfil our obligations under those agreements, in which case we will tell you that at the time of application.

-If you are unsuccessful in a tender to supply services or you are unsuccessful in an application for funding, support or a prize entry, once the process has ended we will retain your information for 3 years for evaluation and business development purposes, and to provide you with future opportunities to apply for similar opportunities, funding and support, or prizes in the future.
+If you are unsuccessful in a tender to supply services or you are unsuccessful in an application for funding, support or a prize entry, once the process has ended we will retain your information for three years for evaluation and business development purposes, and to provide you with future opportunities to apply for similar opportunities, funding and support, or prizes in the future.
 If you do not wish us to contact you about future opportunities, please let us know by writing to use or emailing us at the contact details below.

 Research: If you agree to take part in any research your personal information will be kept for as long as it is of value to Nesta and the wider research community, and for as long as may be specified by any external research funder, patent law, legislative and other regulatory requirements.
-Research data shall be reviewed at least every 5 years to consider its continued value to Nesta, and personal data anonymised or pseudonymised where possible, unless to do so would affect the integrity of the research data and/or its outcomes, or its future value.
+Research data shall be reviewed at least every five years to consider its continued value to Nesta, and personal data anonymised or pseudonymised where possible, unless to do so would affect the integrity of the research data and/or its outcomes, or its future value.

-To the extent that Personal Data arising from any research is embodied within a research report or other research outcome, it will be retained in perpetuity as part of the published materials.
+To the extent that personal data arising from any research is embodied within a research report or other research outcome, it will be retained in perpetuity as part of the published materials.

-Research that supports the development of a prize, project, programme, publication or other research outcome, shall be kept for at least 5 years beyond publication or any other research outcome has been completed.
-If the research is funded or the subject of any other contract, your personal data may be kept for 6 years after the end of the contract or longer if the contract or funding agreement specifies, which could be up to 12 years after the contract ends.
+Research that supports the development of a prize, project, programme, publication or other research outcome, shall be kept for at least five years beyond publication or any other research outcome has been completed.
+If the research is funded or the subject of any other contract, your personal data may be kept for six years after the end of the contract or longer if the contract or funding agreement specifies, which could be up to 12 years after the contract ends.

 Posts and communications: any information that you post on the website shall only be kept and displayed for such time as the subject matter to which its relates is publicly displayed.
 These posts are reviewed periodically and may be removed at Nesta’s sole discretion.